Cave of Treasures: Nimrod

 The Cave also identifies Nimrod with Zoroaster himself.
 He is portrayed as a fire-worshipper, following the teaching of Yonton (a corruption of Joktan), Noah's fourth son.
-Nimrod was taught wisdom by Yonton when he traveled to Yokadra in the region of Nod and found Yonton at Lake Atras.
-After bathing in the lake and having "made obeisance" to Yonton to acknowledge Yonton's superiority, Yonton taught him "wisdom and the book of revelation", emphasizing the role of legitimate practice of astronomy in contrast to the forbidden art of astrology.
+Nimrod was taught wisdom by Yonton when he traveled to Yokadra in the region of Nod and met with Yonton at Lake Atras.
+After bathing in the lake and having "made obeisance" to Yonton to acknowledge the latter's superiority, Nimrod was taught "wisdom and the book of revelation" by Yonton, emphasizing the role of legitimate practice of astronomy in contrast to the forbidden art of astrology.
 Fire, though associated with Zoroastrians, is presented as acceptable because of its Christian associations in the burning bush of Moses and Pentecost.
-This "orthodox" Zoroastrianism, however, later decayed through Satan's corruption of Ardashir, who introduced the false arts of astrology (in contrast to astronomy) and incest.
+This "orthodox" Zoroastrianism, however, later decayed through Satan's corruption of Ardashir, who introduced incest and the false arts of astrology (as opposed to astronomy).
 Although highly spiritual and supernatural in nature, this description aligns with the secular historical development of the region and its religions.
 In this framework, Zoroastrianism as practiced by the Assyrian descendants of Noah's son is not portrayed as inherently evil, but as a faith that only became corrupted through the influence of the devil.

-Syriac Identity and Polemics
+Syriac identity and polemics

 The Cave contains strong anti-Jewish polemics with emphasis on Syriac themes and images.
 Pilate is said not to have written the inscription in Syriac above the cross since Syrians were innocent of Christ's death; only Jews (Caiphas), Greeks (Herod), and Romans (Pilate) were guilty.
 The author maintains that Syriac, not Hebrew, was the original language of humanity, from which all other languages were dispersed after the events of the Tower of Babel.
 This distinction placed the Syriac language (and bracketing the Syriac people) as superior to all nations, namely the Greeks, Romans, and Hebrews.
 Moreover, the author refers to the Edessan dialect of Syriac as being considered the superior version of Aramaic, with Mesopotamian liturgical Syriac "annexing" other, lesser dialects.

 Paganism and Neoplatonism are denounced with idols described as vessels of demons.
 The work confirms that pagan practices were still practiced in the 6th century in places like Harran when the text reached its final form.